We have much more to do and your continued support is needed now more than ever.

 5 Ways You Can Help Western Monarchs

 The once-common monarch butterfly has suffered steep population declines across North America in the last few decades.
 Both the eastern and western populations of these migratory butterflies are in real trouble.

 Xerces Society has announced the results of this year’s western monarch population counts.
-There was no significant population growth in the last year, with less than 30,000 western monarchs counted.
+There was no significant population growth in the last year, with 1,914 western monarchs counted.
 That means less than one percent of western monarchs remain compared to their population in the 1980s.
 With the population at such a critically low level, the monarchs’ unique migration could collapse and the entire western population could even disappear altogether.

 It’s Not Too Late to Save Western Monarchs

 A primary cause of monarch decline is habitat loss.
 Monarchs need blooming native wildflowers, trees and shrubs which provide nectar for the adult butterflies to feed upon, as well as native milkweed plants that are the sole food source for monarch caterpillars.
 The conversion of natural habitat into cropland, highways and suburban landscapes dominated by lawns, non-native plants and pesticides is taking a steep toll.

 If you live west of the Rockies, the good news is that you can help the western monarch.
 It’s relatively easy to create monarch habitat in your own yard or garden.
 When we each make an effort to restore habitat right outside our doors, it can add up to big benefit to monarchs.

 Here are five ways you can get involved helping restore habitat for western monarchs right outside your door: